goFrendiAsgard/zaruba/docs/core-concept/README.md

 ## Invoking task

+When you invoke `zaruba please`, Zaruba will load the scripts from `index.zaruba.yaml` file in your current directory.
+Please take note that any directory containing `index.zaruba.yaml` is called a `zaruba project`.

+In order to run any tasks defined in your zaruba project, you should execute Zaruba from inside the project directory.

+Several tasks are defined in `preloaded script`.
+That means the tasks can be executed from anywhere.

 The simplest way to run your a Zaruba task is by invoking `zaruba please <task-name>`.
-For example, you can update Zaruba by invoking `zaruba please update`.
+Since we didn't create any zaruba project yet, let's try to execute `update` task by invoking `zaruba please update`.

 ```
 gofrendi@sanctuary [16:17:15] [~]